-Rotate the bearings by hand to check for roughness or binding and inspect the bearing balls.
-If rotation is rough or the bearing balls discolored, replace the bearings.
+Rotate the bearings by hand to check for roughness or binding.
+If rotation is rough, replace the bearings.

 These bearings are permanently sealed and require no additional lubrication except a coating of light oil on external surfaces to ease reassembly.
 External surfaces must be kept free of all dirt and foreign material.
 Failure to do so could damage the bearings or their mating surfaces.